What is the truth about vaccinations?

 Autoimmune diseases are on the rise as well.

-Our companions are suffering from generations of over-vaccination,
+Our companions are suffering from generations

 which combined with inadequate nutrition, poor breeding practices

-and environmental stresses are leaving each generation more
+are leaving each generation more

-susceptible to congenital disorders and chronic disease.
+disorders and chronic disease.

 Most veterinary schools are advising alternate vaccine protocols and

-newer research is showing that vaccine immunity lasts much longer
+is showing that vaccine immunity lasts much longer

 than previously thought.